mussol/100-days-of-code/log.md

 ### Day 2: January 3, 2017

-Worked on FCC challenges, refreshing knowledge on HTML and CSS before tackling a revision of my tribute page and the design of my portfolio.
+Worked on FCC (FreeCodeCamp) challenges, refreshing knowledge on HTML and CSS before tackling a revision of my tribute page and the design of my portfolio.

 ### Day 3: January 4, 2017